finchmeister/blog20/_posts/2020-10-31-raspberry-pi-temp-logger.md

 To keep things as simple as possible, I stripped back the example and added my custom code to the `LaunchRequestHandler` class where the `handle` method is executed when the skill is launched.

-The code fetches the temperature data from GitHub and extracts it into a phrase for Alexa to speak with a human understandable time since recording metric.
+The code fetches the temperature data from GitHub and extracts it alongside a human-understandable time since recording for Alexa to speak.
+E.g.: "The temperature is 18 degrees celcius (recorded 1 minute ago)".

 I deployed this from the Alexa console without the need to publish to live.
 Considering I have no plans to make this public, deploying it to dev, to work on my Alexa alone is sufficient.

+Now I believe it is possible to use the Alexa Smart Home skills as a basis to make the integration cleaner.
+For example, if I say, "Alexa, what is the room temperature?", she gets confused and responds with "Bedroom doesn't support that".
+Ideally, Alexa would respond to that command using the Smart Home interaction model, but I decided building a full integration would take far more effort than I was willing to put in.

 And that's it!
 A Raspberry Pi Temperature sensor logging to GitHub with a very hacky Alexa skill providing a voice interface.